 SCORM 2004 (sometimes known as SCORM 1.3)

-This is the current release, giving content developers more control over how their elearning behaves.
+This is the current release, giving content developers more control over how their corporate elearning behaves.
 For example, it includes a sequencing and navigation specification that lets content vendors specify how the learner can progress between SCOs.

 There have actually been several iterations of SCORM 2004, each one building on and ironing out the issues of the one before, but SCORM 2004 version 3 is the most widely used.